 From here, a Gleason Score is determined.
 This can be done by adding together the numbers of the two most common patterns found.
 This can also be done by adding together the number of the most common Gleason pattern found, plus the highest pattern number found.

 Although the Gleason score is the most commonly used grading system, a new way to grade prostate cancer (based on the Gleason system), called the ‘ISUP Grade Group’, is emerging.
-The ISUP Grade Group is simpler (with just 5 grades, 1-5), easier to understand and more accurate for predicting how quickly the cancer will spread, and helps doctors decide on the best way to treat the cancer.
+The ISUP Grade Group is easier to understand and more accurate for predicting how quickly the cancer will spread, and helps doctors decide on the best way to treat the cancer.
 However, it is not widely available just yet and most doctors use the Gleason Score.

 When the cancer is only within prostate and has not spread to the tissue surrounding the prostate.